| |

 the program), when your corporate empire grows to include more companies

-than you can effectively manage yourself.
+than you can effectively manage yourself, while the "autopiloted" companies

 - stock index futures trading